It’s spring, which means it’s prime foraging season for edible plants. I went foraging mushrooms in Spain and I was hooked.

 Public parks can be great but you need to get there before the professional foragers arrive.
 It’s best to ask around with friends and family to see who has private land outside the city.

 Avoid contaminated areas near highways, landfills, train tracks or factories.
 Stay away from land that looks like it may have been sprayed.

 Avoid dog marking areas like the entrance to a park or where a field meets a forest.

 Foraging in Cities and Urban Areas

-Toronto has many public parks and green spaces but we were wary to forage in the city.
+Toronto has many public parks and green spaces but I’m wary to forage in the city.
 It is recommended that a city should have 10-15 years of pesticide-free use before foraging.
 Unfortunately Toronto stopped spraying in 2009 so we have a few years to go.

 That doesn’t mean we’re completely out of luck for food in the city.
-Not Far from the Tree rescues fruit around the city and we have a great vertical hanging garden on our back deck that is coming along well.
+Not Far from the Tree rescues fruit around the city.
+I’ve also grown vertical gardens on back patios.

 If your city has been pesticide-free for long enough check on the legality of foraging in the city.

 This is not the time to wear your cute new shorts and flip-flops.

 You’ll find foraged food in forests and dense areas of parks.
 Wear closed-toed shoes, long sleeves and pants.
 I prefer to layer as it can get warm.
 If you’re foraging in the spring a raincoat is wise.